 Slice the tomatoes and lay onto a plate.
 Drizzle any juice from the tomatoes over the slices.

 Drizzle a tiny bit of vinegar over the slices.
-NOT TOO MUCH.
+Not too much.
 Put your finger over the bottle opening to stop it coming out too fast, or pour into a teaspoon or other utensil first.

 Sprinkle with sea salt and coarsely ground black pepper.